svgdotjs/svg.js/README.md

 set.remove(rect)
 ```

-Or to remove all elements fomr a set:
+Or to remove all elements from a set:

 ```javascript
 set.clear()